passwordless-id/www/usage/openid.md

   - ...

-> Remark regarding the `sub` user ID.
+> Regarding the `sub` user ID, it should noted that it uses "pairwise" identifiers.
+The identifier depends on the user *and* on the client domain requesting it.
 >
-> According to the OpenID protocol, the `sub` value is the user identifier.
-We decided to deviate from the protocol and anonymize this ID for security and privacy reasons.
-The `sub` value will differ depending on the domain requesting the `id_token` or triggering the OAuth2 flow.
->
 > **If a domain `example.com` and and a domain `other.org` request an `id_token`, they will obtain two distinct `sub` IDs, even if it is the same user.
 This applies to subdomains too.**
 >
-> This was decided to:
+> This has two benefits:
 >
-> - avoid tracking users accross multiple domains
+> - improved privacy by avoiding to correlate user IDs accross multiple domains
-> - reduce the risk of using an `id_token` obtained from another website
+> - improved security by reducing the risk of being fooled by an `id_token` obtained from another website